 As Billy wiped away the dust, his glove slipped across the metal surface and revealed a small panel of black colored triangles.
 Each button had a design etched into it.
 He did not recognize any of the icons.

-He longed to put a comm link through to the Blue Lucy, and ask Kalo, to check the ship’s computer files, but both Striker and G.T. had strictly forbidden any field contact with the Blue Lucy.
+He longed to put a comm link through to the Blue Lucy, and ask Kalo to check the ship’s computer files, but both Striker and G.T. had strictly forbidden any field contact with the Blue Lucy.
 They had given him a lengthy explanation on how communication of any kind was automatically picked up by remote satellite jockeys that orbited every planet in the system.
-“The info is then sold to anyone who will pay for it,” G.T. had complained.
+“The info is then sold to anyone who will pay for it.
+Next thing you know, someone will be jumping your claim,” G.T. had complained.

 With a quick glance to make sure John was not watching, Billy cautiously pushed on one of the black buttons.
 When nothing happened, he tried the others.
 When he tired of trying different variations he turned and looked toward his brother.